openSUSE/news-o-o/_posts/2021-07-26-deavtivating_connect_o_o.md

 Look at our [Forums](https://forums.opensuse.org/), our [Wikis](https://en.opensuse.org/), [Mailing Lists](https://lists.opensuse.org/) or the new [Matrix](https://chat.opensuse.org/) service.
 We will not stop to support you, we will do our best to keep you and your data secure.

+The plan for membership management and applications to take place using [Pagure](https://code.opensuse.org).

 Remember to have a lot of fun!

 Lars - in the name of the openSUSE heroes -